The Xperience

-Christina Aguilera: The Xperience (commonly referred to as simply The Xperience) was the first concert residency by American singer Christina Aguilera.
-It was produced by Live Nation Entertainment and was performed at the Zappos Theater at Planet Hollywood Las Vegas.
-The residency was held for 24 performances separated into four legs, starting on May 31, 2019 and concluding on March 7, 2020.
+The Xperience (a portmanteau of Xtina + Experience) was the first concert residency by American singer Christina Aguilera.
+It was produced by Live Nation Entertainment and was performed at Zappos Theater at Planet Hollywood Las Vegas.
+The residency was held for 24 performances separated into four legs, starting on May 31, 2019, and concluding on March 7, 2020.
 Aguilera performed material from her discography, as well as several covers and remixes.
 A fifth leg was planned as the final leg of the residency, set to begin towards the end of 2020 and continue until November 21, but due to the COVID-19 pandemic, the shows were suspended and eventually canceled on September 30, 2020.

 Christina Aguilera: The Xperience was themed around 70s disco and outer space, featuring galactic visuals and disco remixes.
 It also draws inspiration from the retrofuturism movement and Cirque du Soleil in its staging and fashion.
 The residency is divided into six acts, with each act being marked by its own theme, colors, textures and scents, playing into the residency's "multi-sensory" aspect.
 The show alludes to Aguilera's notorious nickname, Xtina, through its name, as well as the X-shaped catwalk.
 Christina Aguilera: The Xperience received positive reviews with critics complimenting the show's production, costuming and Aguilera's vocals.